CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

     completionInvoke   -> void $ handleParseResult completionInvoke
 ```

-`execParserPure` takes a `ParseInfo` and returns a `ParserResult` I simply
+`execParserPure` returns a `ParserResult` and I simply pattern matched it.
-did pattern matching over that result.
-If the parsing is successful and parses
+If the parsing is successful and parses `New name` it creates a new post and
-`New name` it creates a new post with the current date and the given `name`.
+creates a basic templace with the current date and a given `name`.
-If it fails, it renders the failure, prints some messages to separate the
+If it fails, it renders the parsing failure, prints some messages to separate the
 results from my custom commands and the ones from `hakyll`,
 redirects the parsing error to `stderr`, and then executes any `hakyll` command.
 Finally, if the parser result is `Completition`, I delegate `handleParseResult`
-to take care of that.
+to take care of that, because I don't know what to do with that.

 Now the results: